-The Sienna's front cabin is shockingly high style for a minivan – and here we thought the Pacifica's was a bold stylistic departure.
-You can see each of the trim levels above.
-Controls are canted every-so-slightly toward the driver, while the high center console provides more of a car- or SUV-like feel.
+The Sienna's front cabin is shockingly high-style for a minivan, with a design that's an even bolder departure from the norm than the new, surprisingly lux Kia Carnival.
+The controls are canted ever-so-slightly toward the driver, while the high center console provides more of a car- or SUV-like feel.
 Nevertheless, that console is really just a bridge over a vast open canyon ripe for whatever you want to put down there (likely a purse).
-There are a number of other handy places up front to stow things, as well.
-That includes the available refrigerator (below, bottom left) and the wide, smartphone-holding tray (below, bottom right) that slices across the dashboard.
-Unfortunately, we found the little nubs used to hold your phone on that tray aren't quite up to the job.
+There are a number of other handy places up front to stow things, as well, which we go over in this deep dive review of the Sienna's interior storage.

 The Sienna is comparable in size to the other minivans.
 We didn't find it any more maneuverable or less cumbersome to drive in tight places, and it offers the same sort of vast cargo space behind its third-row seat.
 Now, its specs indicate far less cargo space when the third row is lowered as well as when the second-row seats are removed, but we suspect this is due to a difference in the way Toyota measures cargo capacity.
 In reality, we think it's effectively similar.

 Really, minivans differ in terms of their second-row seating concepts.
-The Sienna offers a choice of two.
+The Sienna offers a choice of two (and is most similar to the Kia Carnival).
 The eight-passenger model is probably better suited to parents with smaller kids since it comes with a removable second-row middle seat that you can affix a child seat to while keeping the outboard seats open.
 The seven-passenger setup found on upper trim levels features the new “Super Long Slide” second-row captain’s chairs, which slide further than its competitors by a considerable amount.
 Slid to the rear, they provide enough legroom for NBA forwards to kick back and relax.
-They also slide forward all the way to the front seats, making it more likely to fit whatever you need inside without moving the seats (while being more comfortable than the Chrysler Pacifica's Stow 'N Go seats).
+They also slide forward all the way to the front seats, making it more likely to fit whatever you need inside without moving the seats (while being more comfortable than the non-hybrid Chrysler Pacifica's Stow 'N Go seats).
 A second lever folds the seat cushion up and the seatback forward to either provide an easy ingress into the third row, or to maximize cargo volume even further.

 There are certainly advantages to Stow 'N Go (for those who prioritize cargo-carrying versatility) and Honda's "Magic Slide" second-row (for those with multiple small children), so there isn't a right or wrong answer here.
 Choice is good.
 In this case, we think the Sienna's concept is best suited for families with older kids.

-Fuel economy is much better, though.
+Fuel economy is massively better, though.
 Toyota estimates the Sienna will get 36 mpg combined with front-wheel drive in EPA testing and 35 mpg combined with AWD.
-The old Sienna got 21 and 20 mpg combined, respectively.
-The Odyssey and V6-powered Pacifica get 22 mpg combined.
-That's a difference that should save you hundreds of dollars on gas every year.
-That said, we only managed 30 mpg in about 140 miles of mixed driving, so your mileage may certainly vary even if it'll almost always be superior for a minivan.
+We averaged 39.4 mpg on a 454-mile road trip without making any effort to drive efficiently.
+The Odyssey, Carnival and V6-powered Pacifica get 22 mpg combined.
+That's a difference that should save you hundreds of dollars on gas every year, and given the way people usually drive minivans, seems to greatly outweigh whatever performance the Sienna gives up to its rivals.

-The new hybrid-only Sienna certainly won't be the top choice for lead-footed minivan drivers, but that's a minority, if possibly an oxymoron.
-For everyone else, the new model actually weighs less than before, slightly mitigating the power loss, while the instantaneous nature of the electric torque make it feel quick off the line.
-You do have to live with droning from the CVT, though, especially when accelerating onto the highway.
+The new, hybrid-only Sienna certainly won't be the top choice for lead-footed minivan drivers, but that's a minority, if possibly an oxymoron.
+For everyone else, power should be perfectly adequate, while the instantaneous nature of the electric torque actually makes it feel quick off the line.
+You do have to live with droning from the e-CVT, though, especially when accelerating onto the highway.

 Otherwise, the drive is smooth and mostly quiet with shockingly responsive handling.
 When not accelerating, the engine makes little sound.
 Noise from the wind and road are mostly filtered out before intruding into the cabin.
 The suspension is taut enough to provide good support for the Sienna’s long, bulky body, but not punishing over the craggy roads of southeast Michigan and northwest Oregon where we drove the Sienna.
 It's actually now the most engaging minivan to drive.
 This is in contrast to most versions of the old Sienna, which could be rather floaty.
 We used to suggest buyers go for the more controlled Sienna SE trim level, and although the similarly "sporty" new XSE trim does sharpen the Sienna, it's certainly not a must-buy for those who prefer a more composed or engaging drive.

-What other Toyota Sienna reviews and videos have been featured on Autoblog?
+What other Toyota Sienna reviews can I read?